 There was some similarity in the FMEA and STPA results.
 Equipment failures or otherwise catastrophic errors were similar.
 These included things such as poor imaging, imaging or delivery systems not working, and incorrect use of equipment.
-There were also some human behavior issues identified with both approaches such as a covering radiation oncologist not being familiar with the patient or the ways that a physics plan check could miss something such as incorrect MUs, insufficient PTV coverage, incorrect energy, suboptimal gradient index, etc. As previously mentioned, hazards uniquely identified by STPA were the importance of competency training and assessment, various time pressures for different controllers and workflow issues related to possible changes in the procedure over time.
+There were also some human behavior issues identified with both approaches such as a covering radiation oncologist not being familiar with the patient or procedure.
+FMEA identified the potential for equipment collisions and several specific failures, e.g., all the ways that a physics plan check could miss something such as incorrect MUs, insufficient PTV coverage, incorrect energy, and suboptimal gradient index.
+As previously mentioned, hazards uniquely identified by STPA were the importance of competency training and assessment, various time pressures for different controllers, and workflow issues related to possible changes in the procedure over time.
+Some larger hazard categories identified as important in the STPA but not included in the FMEA were not seeing the patient in follow-up thus potentially missing subtle late effects that could indicate a problem with the new procedure, adequate communication with the vendor in expeditiously resolving equipment issues during the procedure, department administration effects, and hospital administration effects.
+Each of these resulted in its own control loop and a total of nine control actions.
+It is not obvious how effects of poor administration could be brought into an FMEA, which is reflected in the 6% of failure mode being included in the organization management category of Table III.